Building $5,000 Monthly Passive Income for Doctors: A Real Estate Guide

 Syndications include the process of forming a group of either individuals or other organizations to jointly undertake the responsibility and capital required to invest.
 While this can sound intimidating, it's actually easier than you think.
 For a comparison of returns with 50k/yr into a taxable brokerage account vs. 50k/yr invested into syndications (returns reinvested), check out this informative link.

-Trying a Hybrid Approach to Generating a Passive Income with Real Estate and How to Invest
+Trying a Hybrid Approach to Generating a Passive Income For Doctors with Real Estate and How to Invest

 Is rental real estate passive income?
 Real estate is a great way to build wealth, but it can be very expensive.
 How can you make passive income with real estate?
 In addition to paying down your mortgage each month and making repairs when needed, you might also need additional funds for renovations or upgrades that increase the value of your property over time.